michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

   }
 }

-// child component
+// Child component - receives the ID.
 @Component({
   template: `
     ID: {{ id }}
   `,
 })
 class RoutingInputChildComponent {
-  // this value is going to change to 155 after click on the button in parent
+  // Changes to '155' when you click the button in the parent.
   @Input() id = 'default';
 }
 ```